 Chan Fellow interns are college students from China who intern with community based organizations from mid-August through December.
 Fellows intern for approximately 30 hours per week.

-The Oakland Community Builders program explores what it means to organize and build a community and identify the different methods being used by various community organizers.
-The program runs two program cycles each year: September-December and February-May.
+The East Bay Community Builders program explores what it means to organize and build a community and identify the different methods used by community organizers.
+Agencies registered in our VolunteerMatch database will be invited to propose internships in January for the following academic year.

 If your organization is hiring for a full or part-time position as an internship or job you can advertise the details with the UCB Career Center for free.